 - Condition 1: Your application is missing information, required information is insufficiently documented, or there is an error on an independent lab test.
 Your DLC reviewer will identify the specific areas in the application that need attention and allow you to fix problems and errors and resubmit.
 Applications that have not received response within 10 business days will be closed.
-After additional information or documents is provided, the review timeframe to evaluate the new information or documentation five business days.
-If additional information or documentation is required and provided, the review timeframe to evaluate the new information is and five business days.
+After additional information or documents is provided, the review timeframe to evaluate the new information or documentation is currently 5 business days.
 If uploading new documentation, be sure to resubmit the application.
 Additional documentation may not be reviewed until the application is resubmitted.

 - Condition 2: Performance information shows the product does not meet the requirements.
 An application showing product performance does not meet the requirements may not be resubmitted; it must be submitted as a new application with updated application materials and the appropriate application fee.

 - Condition 3: The application has been completed properly and the product meets all of the DLC requirements.
 You will receive notification of qualification when the product is listed on the QPL.
 This application will then appear as complete in your account.

 |Application Type||Initial Review||Comprehensive Review|

 |Single Product (non-DC or ESAC)*||9 business days||7 business days|

 |Family Grouping (non-DC or ESAC)*||9 business days||10 business days|

 |Private Label||12 business days***|

 |If additional information or documentation is required and provided, the review timeframe to evaluate the new information or documentation is currently 5 business days.|